-- case, and when we do wish to mod out by R1 we will explicitly write "unframed long v/w-knots". - Recall that in the case of "usual knots", or u-knots, dropping the R1 relation altogether also results in a $\mathbb{Z}^2$ -extension of unframed knot theory, where the two factors of $\mathbb{Z}$ - are framing and rotation number.
-If one wants to talk about "true" framed knots, one - $\frac{29}{30}$ mods out by the spun Reidemeister 1 relation (R1s of Figure 6), which preserves the - $\frac{30}{31}$ blackboard framing but does not preserve the rotation number.
-We take the analogous - approach here, including the $R1^s$ relation-but not R1-in the v and w cases. - 33 This said, note that the monoid of long v-knots is just a central extension by $\mathbb Z$ of - 34 the monoid of unframed long v-knots, and so studying the framed case is not very - 35 different from studying the unframed case.
-Indeed the four "kinks" of Figure 7 generate - $\overline{a}$ central $\mathbb{Z}$ within long v-knots, and it is not hard to show that the sequence - $\frac{37}{38}$ (17) $1 \longrightarrow \mathbb{Z} \longrightarrow \{\text{long v-knots}\} \longrightarrow \{\text{unframed long v-knots}\} \longrightarrow 1$ - is split and exact.
+- 17 One may also describe the relations in Figure 6 as well as circular v-knots and other 18 types of v-knots (as we will encounter later) in terms of Gauss diagrams with varying 19 skeletons. - 20 Remark 3.5 Since we do not mod out by R1, it is perhaps more appropriate to call 22 our class of v/w-knots "framed long v/w-knots", but since we care more about framed 23 v/w-knots than about unframed ones, we reserve the unqualified name for the framed 24 case, and when we do wish to mod out by R1 we will explicitly write "unframed long 25 v/w-knots". - Recall that in the case of "usual knots", or u-knots, dropping the R1 relation altogether also results in a \mathbb{Z}^2 -extension of unframed knot theory, where the two factors of \mathbb{Z} are framing and rotation number.
+If one wants to talk about "true" framed knots, one mods out by the spun Reidemeister 1 relation (R1^s of Figure 6), which preserves the blackboard framing but does not preserve the rotation number.
+We take the analogous approach here, including the R1^s relation but not R1 in the v and w cases. - This said, note that the monoid of long v-knots is just a central extension by \mathbb{Z} of the monoid of unframed long v-knots, and so studying the framed case is not very different from studying the unframed case.
+Indeed the four "kinks" of Figure 7 generate a central \mathbb{Z} within long v-knots, and it is not hard to show that the sequence - $\frac{37}{38} (17) \qquad 1 \longrightarrow \mathbb{Z} \longrightarrow \{\text{long v-knots}\} \longrightarrow \{\text{unframed long v-knots}\} \longrightarrow 1$ - 39 is split and exact.
 The same can be said for w-knots.